JalmarazMartn/VsCodeStepScripts/README.md

 - Open a file to edit or View.
 - Execute an installed extension command.
 - Open an external element: a website or a folder.
+- Execute a direct shell command in the terminal P.E. copy 'MyFile.txt'.

 You must give the script of step in a json format.
 You can compose it following intructions bellow.